Irish Rail Journey Planner, Please fill this form and submit to find train times and tickets

 International Day of Persons with Disabilities

-This year, International Day of Persons with Disabilities takes place on Saturday 3rd of December.
+This year, International Day of Persons with Disabilities takes place on Sunday 3rd December.
 This is the day where we recognise people living with all kinds of disabilities, both visible and hidden.
 It is estimated that one billion people worldwide are living with disabilities, which can impact on their day to day lives and places barriers to inclusion in modern day society.

 The aim of International Day of Persons with Disabilities is to promote the empowerment and help create opportunities for people living with a disability.

 • Disability User Group – Iarnród Éireann work closely with our Disability User Group from design phase of new projects to improving the day-to-day experience for customers with disabilities.
+4 meetings took place in 2023 with the full group and a number of direct meetings with DPOs and service providers.

 We will continue our work to be a more inclusive environment for people with disabilities across each aspect of our service.